Makiato1999/Git-Test/README.md

 testing various git commands and operations...
 How to use simple git commands
 1. open terminal and find the location of the clone repository
+2. 'git clone -b branch' + urlLink
-2. check if there is the file you need
+3. check if there is the file you need
-3. 'git checkout -b newBranch', create a new branch
+4. 'git checkout -b newBranch', create a new branch
-4. 'git status'
+5. 'git status'
-5. 'git add helloWorld.java' / 'git add *'
+6. 'git add helloWorld.java' / 'git add *'
-6. 'git commit -m "add helloWorld.java to main branch..."'
+7. 'git commit -m "add helloWorld.java to main branch..."'
-7. 'git push -u origin yourBranchName'
+8. 'git push -u origin yourBranchName'